-First-time student only.
+only.

-Note: Student may take an art elective from any of the areas of specialization in CAR, COM, or JOR as long as any elective prerequisites have been met.
+take an art elective from any of the areas of special-OM, or JOR as long as any elective prerequisites have been met.
 The initial supplies for the curriculum will average \$300.00.
 This amount varies with course requirements and individual use and is replenished as necessary.